MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 The Tools pane shows you several options for interacting with content.

-- Select the hand icon to enter selection mode, which let's you grab and move objects in the space.
+- Select the hand icon to enter selection mode, which lets you grab and move objects in the space.
 - Use the eraser to remove content.
 With the eraser selected, touch the content you want to remove with the red X.
 - Use the pen tools to write and draw annotations on content.
 Choose a pen, choose a color, and tap your finger and thumb together to draw in 3D space.